 Professor Jim Al-Khalili OBE

-Scientist, author, broadcaster, and both distinguished supporter and President of the British Humanist Association.
+Scientist, author, broadcaster, and both Patron and President of the British Humanist Association.

 The most wondrous and surprising thing about our world is that it is rational and explicable.
 Appealing to the supernatural adds nothing to our understanding of our place in the Universe.

 Jim Al-Khalili is an Iraqi born theoretical physicist, author and broadcaster.
 He is a professor at the University of surrey where he teaches and carries out his research in quantum physics.

 Jim currently presents The Life Scientific on Radio 4 on Tuesday morning, where he interviews prominent scientists about their life and work.
 He has presented a number of science documentaries on television, particularly on BBC4 where he says he is happiest as he can really get his teeth into a subject.
 His work includes Atom(2007), The Secret Life of Chaos (2009), Chemistry A Volatile History (2010), which was nominated for a Bafta, Everything and Nothing (2011), Shock and Awe: The Story of Electricity(2011), Black Holes, Wormholes and Time Machines (Taylor&Francis), Pathfinders: The Golden Age of Arabic Science (Penguin Press), and Paradox: The Nice Greatest Enigmas in Science (Bantam).